hardbyte/rpython-post/readme.md

 We won't go down the route of serializing the bytecode to disk, but this bytecode chunk (including the constant data) could be saved and executed on our VM later - like a java `.class` file.
-Perhaps a math expression archive (.mar) and compile our math expressions as a separate step and then execute the bytecode using our vm.
+Instead we will pass the bytecode directly to our VM after we've created it during the compilation process.

 ### Emulation